Google Logo

 4. Identify practice tracks

 While your club will probably provide access to your local practice spot, there may be instances where it is more convenient (or you prefer) to practise elsewhere.
 To do so, you will need to seek out appropriate practice tracks.
 A quick internet search will usually suffice.
-But you can also utilise online databases like MXTracksUK to find suitable locations.
+You can also explore a more detailed list of UK motocross clubs, tracks and locations to help you find suitable places to ride and train, or use online databases like MXTracksUK.
 As you progress, you may travel further afield to race and train at some of the sport’s most iconic tracks, such as Hawkstone Park and Mildenhall MX.

 5. Practise, practise, practise

 Having started with rented or borrowed bikes and equipment, it is now time to buy your own and start the real hard graft.
 We cover the equipment you need below, but we cannot overstate the importance of practising as much as possible if you want to improve.
-Feeling comfortable on the bike requires a lot of time on the practice track and you will need to work on many techniques over and over again until you have them nailed.
+Feeling comfortable on the bike requires a lot of time on the practice track, and you will need to work on many techniques over and over again until you have them nailed.
 But, if you love the time you spend on your bike, the learning experience will be exciting, energising and enjoyable.

 What equipment will you need?